gamerammo/gamerammo-website/README.md

 # Gamer Ammo Homepage
 The official homepage of Gamer Ammo, Inc. located at [gamerammo.io](https://gamerammo.io).

-This repository contains the files located on the Gamer Ammo server to display the current version of the website.
+## About Us
+Gamer Ammo is on a mission of declaration: _Gaming is a Profession_.
+We are declaring this a fact by building a suite of gaming related software aimed at making the gamer's environment more accessibly to profiting from their profession.
+Our flagship product will be [Clutchat](https://github.com/gamerammo/clutchat), the gamer's hub for chat, content, and finance.

 ## Documentation
 For more information on how to contribute to this repository checkout [CONTRIBUTING.md](docs/CONTRIBUTING.md).
 There you will find the information needed to begin providing contributions to the Gamer Ammo website.